sacovo/luxdb/README.md

 Still under development, there will be breaking changes and you will loose data if you only store it in this database.
 So don't use it for anything that you want to keep.

 ### TODO
-- ~~Sane storage backend (not pickle)~~ (Might still need some polishing)
-- Language agnostic transport layer
+- Language agnostic transport layer =>
 - Performance?
 - Rollbacks, transactions, ...
-- Authentication

-## (Lack of) Features
+## Features

+In LuxDB you can store your vectors and query them for their nearest neighbors.
+Vectors are stored in **indexes** that have a name, a dimension and a metric.
+After you created the index you need to initialize it with a maximum size.
+(See the code below for some usage examples.)
+And luxdb/client.py or luxdb/sync_client.py for a list of all available operations.

-Persistence is achieved with [ZOBD](https://zodb.org), each index is stored seperatly in a `OOBTree`.
+Changes are stored on the disk and can be used after the database is shutdown.
+This is achieved with [ZODB](https://zodb.org), each index is stored seperatly in a `OOBTree`.
 The store can be created with a path, in that case a `FileStorage` will be created there.
 You can also provide a Storage in the constructor of the storage.
 For testing you can omit `path` and `storage`, in that case the data will be stored in memory only.

-There is no authentication, you need to provide that through a proxy or make sure you are only allowing access to the database to trusted clients.

-So there is just creation of indexes, adding items and searching for near neighbors in the indexes as well as storing them on the file system.
+Authentication and encryption happens with [Fernet](https://cryptography.io/en/latest/fernet/#), server and client need a shared secret in order to communicate.
+From this secret a key is derived, and this key is used to encrypt commands that are sent to the server.
+This guarantees, that only clients with the secret can execute commands on the server.
+The client needs the secret in the constructor, the server can either take it from the command line (--secret) or from an enviroment variable (LUXDB_SECRET).

 ## Usage